Hitting the blinking target under stochastic resetting: Introduction

 Models in which the target is accessible only for a finite duration are of fundamental importance across numerous scientific disciplines.
 In the theory of chemical reactions, one considers problems where a particle must not only be located in the appropriate position but also be in the proper internal state for a chemical reaction to occur.
 In this context, such systems are referred to as gated reactions or, more generally, gated targets~\cite{McCammon1981,Szabo1982}.
 Alongside continuous models, discrete representations of chemical reactions have also been studied~\cite{rojo2011intermittent,Scher2021a,Scher2021b}.
 A popular example is the binding of ligands to proteins, where the proteins are treated as targets that can exist in either an active or inactive state.
 For a ligand to bind, it must not only reach the protein but also encounter it in its active form~\cite{McCammon1981,Northrup1982,Spouge1996}.
 This problem has been extensively studied for various combinations of activity and mobility of both ligands and proteins~\cite{Zhou1996,Berezhkovskii1997,Makhnovskii1998,Benichou2000,Gopich2016}.
 The model has also been extended to describe search processes in two and three dimensions~\cite{Szabo1980,Bressloff2015a}.
 The same model can also be applied to investigate the transient kinetics of fluorescence quenching in through-solvent photoinduced electron transport reactions~\cite{Bandyopadhyay2000}.

 The formalism of chemical reactions \cite{Weiss1986} is also used to describe the translocation of proteins through cellular pores.
 Molecules can either pass through the pore -- representing a successful encounter with the target -- or become trapped.
 The forces driving these outcomes typically vary over time, allowing the molecule to relax between active translocation phases.
 This relaxation corresponds to a resetting process, whereas actual translocation occurs only during periods when a pulling force acts across the pore~\cite{narsimhan2016translocation, szymczak2016periodic, capala2022stochastic}.
 Such intermittent activation effectively generates a gated target.
+Gated kinetics\cite{grebenkov2024target} have been studied for BM without \cite{mercado2019firsthitting,scher2024continuous,szabo1984localized} and with resetting\cite{mercado2021search} also in the presence of drift\cite{biswas2023rate}.
+These studies can rely on application of the Smoluchowski-Fokker-Planck equation \cite{mercado2019firsthitting,mercado2021search} or general properties of gated Markov processes \cite{szabo1984localized,scher2024continuous}.
+Our approach generalizes the one of Refs.~\onlinecite{szabo1984localized,scher2024continuous} to the case with stochastic resetting which provides a general framework which also allows to reproduce results of Refs.~\onlinecite{mercado2021search,biswas2023rate} as special cases.

 The concept of gated targets also naturally arises in the study of search processes.
 A classical example is animal foraging, where the sought-after resource may be available only intermittently -- for instance, when prey does not hide in its refuge~\cite{hahn2005skuas, suraci2013short}.
 Analogous considerations appear in problems of electronic signal detection, where one seeks to determine the first time a static receiver captures the signal of a transmitter within its detection range~\cite{inaltekin2007event, song2011time}.
 In this context, the gating mechanism can model the intermittent operation of electronic devices due to power constraints or hardware failures~\cite{kumar2023inference}.